A weekend itinerary for culture fans, from art and theatre, to dance and history, across the city’s major museums, galleries and theatres.

 Evening: West End

 Make sure you include a West End show in your visit.
-Book your tickets in advance for musicals like Bend It Like Beckham, opera and ballet productions at the Royal Opera House, modern dance at Sadler’s Wells or see the English National Ballet at London Coliseum.
+Book your tickets in advance for musicals like Wicked, opera and ballet productions at the Royal Opera House, modern dance at Sadler’s Wells or see the English National Ballet at London Coliseum.

 Take a boat trip to Greenwich and visit one of the sites at the Royal Museums Greenwich.
 From the Cutty Sark, the world’s only surviving tea clipper, to the Royal Observatory and the National Maritime Museum, there’s plenty to visit.
 Don’t miss the Greenwich Meridian line and the beautiful view from the hill at Greenwich Park.